replab/replab/sphinx/tutorials/installation.rst

 1. Download the `latest release ZIP`_, see the `GitHub release page <https://www.github.com/replab/replab/releases>`_ for all releases.
    This ZIP file includes the core code, but not the external dependencies.

-2. Launch MATLAB/Octave, run the ``replab_easyinstall`` script in the root folder which will take care of downloading and installing dependencies, which are:
+2. Launch MATLAB/Octave, run the ``replab_init autoinstall`` script in the root folder which will take care of downloading and installing dependencies, which are:

 -  to run tests: `MOxUnit <https://github.com/MOxUnit/MOxUnit>`__
 -  to test code coverage: `MOcov <https://github.com/MOcov/MOcov>`__